-Gov. Hochul vows to make New York a ‘haven’ for abortion, calls Texas law ‘grotesque’
+Gov. Hochul vows to make New York a ‘haven’ for abortion, calls Texas law ‘grotesquely unfair’

 “I guarantee I did not know I was pregnant with my first child at six weeks,” the governor said.
 “We have to stop extremists from taking women’s rights away.”

-The governor referred to the Statue of Liberty in New York harbor as a symbol of why the state should protect women from all over the nation seeking abortions.
+The governor referred to the Statue of Liberty in New York Harbor as a symbol as to why the state should protect women from all over the nation seeking abortions.

 “That [statue] is a strong, powerful woman with her hand up saying if you’ve been oppressed anywhere in this world, you come to our harbor,” Ms. Hochul said.
 “This is the safe harbor for people suffering from oppression.
-My friends, that oppression in my judgment is going on right now in the state of Texas, and our harbor is open for people to come here and understand that we will be there to take care of them and protect them.”
+My friends, that oppression, in my judgment, is going on right now in the state of Texas, and our harbor is open for people to come here and understand that we will be there to take care of them and protect them.”

-Sen. Kirsten Gillibrand, New York Democrat, called the Texas law “abhorrent” and said other states such as Mississippi are following suit.
+Sen. Kirsten E. Gillibrand, New York Democrat, called the Texas law abhorrent and said other states such as Mississippi are following suit.
 She urged passage of a proposal in Congress that would codify the Supreme Court’s 1973 decision in Roe v.
 Wade, which legalized abortion.

-But Ms. Gillibrand said the action in Congress would be “very hard,” and said it’s another reason for filibuster “reform” in the Senate.
+But Ms. Gillibrand said the action in Congress would be “very hard,” and said it’s another reason for filibuster reform in the Senate.

 “I fully support filibuster reform to pass reproductive freedom in the U.S. Senate,” she said.